 Along with rapid self-improvement, this form of coaching does wonders for your self-awareness.
 You will see all of your behaviors from a new perspective and understand how they come together to form the whole that is yourself.

-You will also get more 1-1 times with your coach.
+You will also get more 1-1 time with your coach.
 So if you have identified a specific problem in your life you’d like to fix quickly, this is the way to go.

 When ultimately choosing what type of coaching is right for you, it will come down to your personal needs.
-This post has outlined some of the differences you can expect and why you might choose group or team coaching over individual.
+This post has outlined some of the differences you can expect and why you might choose group coaching vs individual coaching.

 The important thing is to find a coach that you can connect with on a personal level, even in group coaching, where you won’t have as intimate a relationship with your coach.
 They’ll still have to be someone you like and respect.